Hylleraas-Configuration Interaction calculations on the 1 ^1S ground state of helium atom: Introduction

 The Configuration Interaction method (CI) is of great importance in quantum mechanical calculations of the electron structure of atoms and molecules.
 It is well known that the shortcomings of the CI method are due to the form of the wave function which does not fulfill the electronic cusp condition \cite {RW}:

 The CI wave function does not contain explicitly odd powers of the interelectronic coordinate $r_{ij}$ (implicitly the CI wave function does contain terms $r_{ij}^2$, $r_{ij}^4$, $\cdots $ $r_{ij}^{2n}$ formed by combination of angular orbitals $p$, $d$, $f$ \cite{Drake,Sims02,Clary}).
 But odd powers are the ones energetically important \cite{Weiss}.
-In the CI wave function the piling up of higher and higher angular terms attempting to represent the term $r_{ij}$ like in a Tailor expansion \cite{Weiss} shows how important the details of the cusp are.
+In the CI wave function the piling up of higher and higher angular terms attempting to represent the term $r_{ij}$ like in a Taylor expansion \cite{Weiss} shows how important the details of the cusp are.
 The energy improvement when increasing the quantum number $l$ follows an asymptotic formula proportional to $(l+1/2)^{-4}$ \cite{Hill} in the case of helium atom, and in general for a larger number of electrons \cite{Kutzelnigg,Schwartz62}.
-The nuclear cusp condition is always fulfill, in the CI\ as in the Hartree-Fock (HF) wave functions:
+The nuclear cusp condition is always fulfilled in the CI as in the Hartree-Fock (HF) wave functions constructed with Slater orbitals:

 $Z$ is the atomic charge, or the orbital exponent.
 The cusps (positive for repulsion and negative for attraction) account for two-body correlation, but not for three-body correlation.

 These conditions are a result of the singularities of the Hamiltonian at $ r_i=0$ and $r_{ij}=0$: